 AddOutputFilterByType DEFLATE image/svg+xml

 First we add the type for each font we so apache knows what to call things.
 Next we use either mod_expires or mod_headers to set the cache control so the browser does not need to re-download the font file.
-Lastly we add the DEFLATE filter to each font type so that they are gzip compressed.
+Lastly we add the DEFLATE filter to each font type so that they are compressed thanks to 7zip help.
 Note: we don’t add deflate to the woff font type because it is natively compressed.

 It is actually possible to natively compress eot fonts using eotfast.
 It’s Windows only software so I had to run it in a VM but it worked.
 Had problems getting the GUI to work so I just used the command line.
 It lives up to it’s claims of reducing font sizes up to 70% and the eot files it produces are about 5-10% smaller than gzip versions of the squirrelfont generated eot files.
 So it’s a good idea to use it but not necessary.